Azerbaijan travel guide

 While homosexuality is not illegal, LGBT people in Azerbaijan tend to keep a low profile as it is not acceptable to a large part of society.
 This is particularly true outside Baku and among the older generation.
 Public displays of affection are frowned upon, especially outside of Baku.
 Physical contact between men (holding hands, embracing etc) is usually a sign of friendship.
 See our information and advice page for the LGBT community before you travel.

 You need an export certificate to take antiques or art like carpets, samovars, copperware or paintings out of Azerbaijan.
 These are available from the Carpet Museum or through the seller.
-Catalogue and declare to Customs any carpets or anything antique looking – even if clearly from a different part of the world - that you bring to Azerbaijan with you.
+You should catalogue and declare to Customs any carpets or anything antique looking – even if clearly from a different part of the world - that you bring to Azerbaijan with you.
 Your relocation company should be able to offer you advice on this.

 Military bases, equipment and installations in whatever condition are considered sensitive areas, and visitors have been detained and questioned while attempting to visit or photograph them.
 Be aware of cultural sensitivities when photographing mosques, churches and other religious sites.
 If in doubt, seek permission.